bukhr/tms-docs/docs/workflows/README.en.md

 - TMS retrieves new source files from GitHub
 - GitHub syncs source files with TMS
 - TMS notifies Translator about pending translations
-- Translator performs translations to English and Portuguese [EN-PT]
+- Translator performs translations to English and Portuguese Brazil [EN-PT]
 - Translator completes translation flow in TMS
 - TMS creates PR with new translations [EN-PT]